NorimasaYoshida/CurveToolWithCMRegion/README.md

 # Notes
 - If one of the control point is within its corresponding curvature monotonicity region, all the other control poijnts are also within their curvature monotonicity regions.
 - For cubic Bézier curves, if the distance between the first two or the last two control points is small, the curvature becomes large at the corresponding endpoint.
-- In the fragment shader, we intentionally did not use the CMEF because the fragment code size is smaller for polynomial cubic Bézier curves.
+- In the fragment shader, we intentionally did not use the CMEF[1] because the fragment code size is smaller for polynomial cubic Bézier curves.
 For higher-degree curves or rational curves, CMEFs should be used.
 - Refer to [1,2,3] for detail.

 # Licence